bhavya51/21DaysOfCode/README.md

 ## Why 21DaysOfCoding?

 Participating in the 21DaysOfCoding Challenge allowed me to maintain small yet effective coding streaks, establishing a consistent routine.
 This practice not only enhanced my problem-solving skills but also prepared me for technical interviews during placement initiatives.
-During these 21 days, I mainly focused on Linked Lists, Stacks, Queues as well as Greedy Algorithms.
+During these 21 days, I mainly focused on Linked Lists, as well as trying some very popular questions that have helped in building my concepts.